 He leaves behind to honor his legacy his children, grandchildren and great grandchildren: son Jim and Janet Tripodi, Beaver, and their children Jeff and Caroline Tripodi, Chippewa Township, with Contessa and Roman, and Jamie and Eric McIntosh, Brighton Township, with Samantha and Lachlan; and daughter Pam and Mark Balbach, Chippewa Township, with their daughters Marcie and Mike Newell, Ohio Township, and Katie and Jay Walton, Wexford, with Cassie and Cruz, as well as many nieces and nephews.

 We find it fitting that Al died on March 19, the Feast Day of St. Joseph, the model of fatherhood and the patron saint of a happy death.

 Due to the current health concerns and CDC recommendations, the family choose to have a private Mass of Christian burial on Saturday in St. Monica Catholic Parish with Father Kim J. Schreck as celebrant.
 Interment followed in St. Mary Cemetery, Chippewa Township.

 In lieu of flowers, please consider a donation to your favorite charity or the St. Jude's Children's Research Hospital, 262 Danny Thomas Place, Memphis, TN 38105.

 Al knew the power of prayer; pray the rosary daily.

 The Hill & Kunselman Funeral Home, www.hillandkunselman.com., 3801 Fourth Avenue, College Hill, Beaver Falls, was in charge of arrangements.

 You may make online condolences at the funeral home website, hillandkunselman.com.

-To plant a tree in memory of Albert Tripodi, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Albert Tripodi, please visit our floral store.